winstonchen-code/Drone-Dock/README.md

 ## WHAT'S NEXT

-We plan to build out more features of our application including filters, search bars, progress bars, etc. and ultimately deploy the application to the Web.
-After doing so, we want to promote our platform to users interested in drones, so that we can grow our community around the world.
+I plan to build out more features of my application including filters, search bars, progress bars, etc. and ultimately deploy the application to the Web.
+After doing so, I want to promote the platform to users interested in drones, so that drone users around the world can start sharing their content.

 ### Built by
 * [Winston Chen](https://www.linkedin.com/in/winston-c/)